-There is currently no evidence of oxygen deficiency in the Irish Sea or Malin Sea (O'Boyle and Nolan, 2010), but data is sparse (Figure 3a-h) and large areas known to undergo seasonal stratification have few or no observations of bottom layer dissolved oxygen concentration in available databases, and fewer still have data available during late summer or autumn conditions when a seasonal oxygen minimum is most likely to occur.
+There is currently no evidence of oxygen deficiency in the Irish Sea or Malin Sea (O'Boyle and Nolan, 2010), but data is sparse (Figure 3c and e, respectively) and large areas known to undergo seasonal stratification have few or no observations of bottom-layer dissolved oxygen concentration in available databases, and fewer still have data available during late summer or autumn conditions when a seasonal oxygen minimum is most likely to occur.

 Looking to the future, a major challenge in detecting the onset of oxygen deficiency in UK coastal and shelf sea regions is making measurements of dissolved oxygen concentrations at the appropriate scales in time and space.
-Coupled physical and biogeochemical models specifically designed to represent the functioning of coastal and shelf seas have been used to predict oxygen dynamics over regional and whole shelf scales (Madec et al., 2012, Butenschön et al., 2016).
-Recent model re-analysis by Ciavatta et al. (2016) has suggested that large areas (~ 325,000 km) of the North-West European Shelf region are vulnerable to oxygen deficiency.
+Benthic landers (Hull et al., 2020) and autonomous underwater vehicles (Williams et al., 2022, Hull et al., 2021) can provide high-resolution data on dissolved oxygen in shelf sea bottom waters.
+Coupled physical and biogeochemical models specifically designed to represent the functioning of coastal and shelf seas have been used to predict oxygen dynamics over regional and whole shelf scales (Madec et al., 2012; Butenschön et al., 2016).
+Model re-analysis by Ciavatta et al. (2016) has suggested that large areas (~325,000 km2) of the North-west European Shelf region are vulnerable to oxygen deficiency.
 UK regions designated as at risk of deficiency in this study include large areas of the Celtic Sea, Irish Sea and English Channel and small coastal regions around Scotland (Figure 4).
 A small area of the North Sea in UK waters is also identified, which forms part of a much larger area including Dutch and German waters.
-The reliability of ocean and climate models in accurately capturing the myriad of processes that control seasonal oxygen dynamics is still under debate.
-While current global climate models are able to estimate the change in oxygen concentrations due to solubility to within 10% of the estimate from observations (IPCC, 2013; Oschlies et al., 2018), they tend to underestimate the variability and decline in oxygen (Bopp et al., 2013; Ito et al., 2017), implying that physical processes of mixing and ventilation, as well as biological oxygen consumption, are poorly represented within these models (Oschlies et al., 2017, 2018).
+There is still some debate on the ability of ocean and climate models to accurately capture the myriad of processes that control seasonal oxygen dynamics.
+At the global scale, climate models successfully estimate the change in oxygen concentrations within 10% of observed values (IPCC, 2013; Oschlies et al., 2018), but tend to underestimate the variability and decline in oxygen (Bopp et al., 201; Ito et al., 2017).
+Assessment of model skill of a coupled hydrodynamics-ecosystem model (NEMO-ERSEM) designed to represent shelf sea processes showed that simulations underestimated oxygen by 0.6 mg/litre on average compared to observations (Wakelin et al., 2020).